 Thousands of Indonesians come to Mt.
 Rinjani every year and the pilgrimage is seen as a sacred journey and a way to pay respects to the mountain.
 The native Sasak people have a strong relationship with the mountain and may make several pilgrimages a year, particularly around the full moon, to bathe in the hot springs and make offerings.

 The national park office stops all treks to Rinjani fo the first 3 months of the year when the tracks are often slippery and dangerous due to the wet season.
 Adventure Lombok runs organized treks between April and November to maximize safety and give you the best chance of experiencing good weather.

-Trekkers can expect awesome views, challenging walking and a deep sense of achievement from finishing one of Indonesia’s best-kept secrets: the Mt Rinjani trek!
+Trekkers can expect awesome views, challenging walking, and a deep sense of achievement from finishing one of Indonesia’s best-kept secrets: the Mt Rinjani trek!
 The Best season to climb Rinjani is from April through December.
-Mt Rinjani National Park is closed on January – March due to heavy rain nor bad weather.
+Mt Rinjani National Park is closed from January – March due to heavy rain nor bad weather.

 About Rinjani Trek

 You will encounter steep ascents and descents on a fairly good system of tracks whilst on the trek.
 A good level of fitness is required.
 Please contact us if you would like some suggestions in relation to pre-trip training or if you are concerned about your fitness level.

 All meals will be prepared by your guide and porters on open fires and fuel stoves.
 Your porters will exhibit superhuman strength in getting all your camping gear up the mountain and is a constant source of amazement to trekkers!